Affairs-and-Order/AnO/README.md

 2. Run `celery -A app.celery worker --loglevel=INFO --pidfile=''` in a terminal window.
 3. Run `celery -A app.celery beat --loglevel=INFO --pidfile=''` in yet another terminal window.
 4. For celery to work, you've gotta run Flask in yet another terminal window.
 You can do so by typing: `flask run` in a different terminal window.

-# PostgresQL

-### Windows
-1. Get the `.exe` installer from here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
-Download version 12.3
-2. Run the installer, leave the default port and other default settings, set your password as `ano`